 - When exporting lamps to Russia, a series of certification standards must be met first.
 For example, lamps need to pass the GOST - R certification.
 GOST - R is the Russian national standard certification, which covers various requirements such as the safety and electromagnetic compatibility of lamps.
 For lighting products, the certification process will conduct strict inspections on the electrical safety performance of lamps, including the insulation performance and grounding protection of lamps.
 For example, the insulation resistance of lamps must reach a certain value to prevent the risk of electric shock to users.

-– For exporting lighting fixtures to Russia, a series of certification standards must first be met.
-For example, lighting fixtures need GOST – R certification.
-GOST – R is the Russian national standard certification, covering multiple requirements including safety and electromagnetic compatibility of lighting fixtures.
-For lighting products, the certification process conducts strict testing on electrical safety performance, including insulation performance and grounding protection.
-For instance, the insulation resistance of lighting fixtures must reach specified values to prevent user electric shock risks.
+– To export lighting fixtures to Russia, it is first necessary to meet a series of certification standards.
+For example, lighting fixtures must obtain GOST-R certification.
+GOST-R is the Russian national standard certification, which covers various requirements such as safety and electromagnetic compatibility for lighting products.
+During the certification process, the electrical safety performance of the fixtures undergoes rigorous testing, including insulation properties and grounding protection.
+For instance, the insulation resistance of the fixtures must meet specific values to prevent the risk of electric shock to users.

-– Regarding electromagnetic compatibility, lighting fixtures must not interfere with surrounding electronic devices while maintaining certain anti-interference capabilities.
-This requires using standard-compliant electronic components and circuit layouts during design and manufacturing.
+– In terms of electromagnetic compatibility, the luminaire must not cause interference to surrounding electronic devices and must also possess a certain level of anti-interference capability.
+This requires the use of standardized electronic components and circuit layouts during the design and manufacturing process of the luminaire.

 Customs Regulations

-– When exporting lighting fixtures to Russia, accurate customs declaration is required.
-The declaration should include the type of lighting fixtures (such as LED lights, incandescent lamps, fluorescent lamps, etc.), specifications (including power, dimensions, etc.), quantity, and value.
-Inaccurate declaration may result in goods being detained at customs or facing penalties such as fines.
+When exporting lighting fixtures to Russia, accurate customs declaration is required.
+The declaration should include details such as the type of lighting fixture (e.g., LED lights, incandescent lamps, fluorescent lamps, etc.), specifications (including power, dimensions, etc.), quantity, and value.
+Inaccurate declaration information may result in goods being detained at customs or facing penalties such as fines.

-– Russian customs also imposes corresponding tariffs based on the classification of lighting fixtures.
+- Russian customs will also impose corresponding tariffs based on the classification of lighting fixtures.
 Different types of lighting fixtures may have varying tariff rates.
-For example, energy-efficient LED lighting fixtures may enjoy certain tariff preferences to encourage the import of environmentally friendly and energy-saving products.
-In contrast, traditional high-energy-consuming lighting fixtures may face relatively higher tariffs, which is part of Russias measures to promote energy conservation and environmental protection.
+For example, energy-efficient LED lighting fixtures may enjoy certain tariff preferential policies to encourage the import of environmentally friendly and energy-saving products.
+In contrast, some traditional high-energy-consuming lighting fixtures may face relatively higher tariffs, which is also a measure by Russia to promote energy conservation and environmental protection.

 II.
 Packaging and Labeling Requirements